-The corona crisis has turned the world upside down, including the Caribbean islands Bonaire, Sint Eustatius and Saba.
+The corona crisis has turned the world upside down, including the Caribbean islands (Bonaire, Sint Eustatius & Saba and Curacao, Aruba and Sint Maarten).
 How will this crisis affect the future of the youth on these islands?
 Right now it is important that young people make themselves heard.
 That is why UNICEF asked them to share their voice about #MyNewWorld.

 “I think participating in this project was a good experience because it happens too often that people forget about our (children's) opinions.
 It's like if you can't vote you don't have a say.”Ishn (14 jaar, St. Eustatius)